rjbradlow/MC-BashWrapper/README.md

 Both instances must be killed in order for the game to sanely stop.
 You will never see a 'Minecraft' process on a Linux machine since the only version of Minecraft that runs on Linux are the Java versions and thus run as 'java' in the process list.

+kill $(pgrep java)

-NOTE: This script kills ALL running java apps at the end of a scheduled window of playtime since this script currently has no way to isolate which which java processes belong directly to Minecraft as mentioned above.
+NOTE: According to your schedule this script kills ALL running java process' at the end of a scheduled window of playtime since this script currently has no way to isolate which which java processes belong directly to Minecraft as mentioned above.

 The script is well commented and should be simple enough for anyone to follow.
 You don't need a .sh extension to execute it provided that you don't forget to place it in your ~./bin folder and chmod +x it!